kilroy-code/distributed-security/README.md

 What happens if you loose access to all your devices at once?
 No problem!
 One or more of the member tags of your individual tag can be a "recovery" tag, which is encrypted using the answer to one or more security questions.
 By calling `createTag({prompt: "some security question"})`, an application can create one or more recovery tags that consist of answers that only you would know (or the concatenation of several answers).
 The recovery tags are stored (encrypted) in the cloud and are generally not used.
 But if you attempt to use your individual tag on a device that is not a member of that individual tag, the system will ask the application to ask you your security question(s).
 The answers will unlock your individual tag only if the answers match what was previously encrypted, allowing you to add new devices and remove the old ones.

-## Encryption with Multiple Tags
+## Encryption with Multiple Tags and Other Encryption Options

 When something is encrypted with `encrypt(message, tag)`, the only thing that will decrypt it is the private key associated with `tag`.
 The encryption is made with the public part of a single keypair.
-The result of the encryption is a string in a standard format called "JOSE [JWE compact serialization](https://datatracker.ietf.org/doc/html/rfc7516#section-7.1)".
+The encryption is a string in a standard format called "JOSE [JWE compact serialization](https://datatracker.ietf.org/doc/html/rfc7516#section-7.1)".
+The tag appears as the JWE *key identifier* ("kid") header.

 We can also encrypt a message with multiple tags, so that any *one* of the listed tags can decrypt it.
-The result is in a standard format called "JOSE [JWE general serialization](https://datatracker.ietf.org/doc/html/rfc7516#section-7.2.1)": `encrypt(message, tag1, tag2, tag3)` can be decrypted with just `decrypt(JWE, tag2)` (or tag1, or tag3).
+The encryption is in a standard format called "JOSE [JWE general serialization](https://datatracker.ietf.org/doc/html/rfc7516#section-7.2.1)" and includes encryptions made with each of the specified keypairs: `encrypt(message, tag1, tag2, tag3)` can be decrypted with just `decrypt(JWE, tag2)` (or tag1, or tag3).

 Distributed-Security uses this itself: the way that your tag's keys are available on all your devices is that Distributed-Security encrypts your keys for each member browser that you work on, and stores the encrypted keys in the cloud.
 Any of your browsers can then decrypt the keys, but no one else can.
 When a Web page that uses Distributed-Security tries to sign or decrypt for your team tag, it pulls your encrypted keys' JWE, and decrypts the keys with the member key that you happen to already have in that browser (and only in that browser).
 The same happens recursively for more complex teams that you are a member of.